SimVascular/simvascular.github.io-archive/source/documentation/modeling/_levelSet.md

-##Using Level Sets to Define a Contour
+###Using Level Sets to Define a Contour

 Thresholding is very dependent on the user-specified parameters and does not always result in a closed contour.
 An alternate method that’s been implemented within **SimVascular** is the level set method. **SimVascular** utilizes a specialized level set method built specifically for 2D vascular modeling.
 These level sets use to intensity image data and geometric constraints to produce a smooth contour of the vascular wall in 2D cross sections. **SimVascular**'s level set method is initialized with a seed and then performs segmentation in two stages.
 Details of these stages are outlined below.

-Note for all settings.
-Hitting **enter** while in any of the text boxes will start the levelset computation.

 ####Seed Parameters

-These parameters modify the location and size of the starting seed.
-These parameters are shown in two variants.
-On the left, the location and size are standardized, and will be the same across all images.
-The settings on the right show the same fields but take into account the physical space of the data.
-Updating either setting type will automaticaly update its counterpart.
+These parameters modify the size of the starting seed.
+The size is standardized, and will be the same across all images.
+The location of the seed is fixed at the image center (path point)T

-+ **Center** controls the center of the seed using the center of the image as origin.
-Decreasing or increasing the **X** value will move the seed **left** or **right** respectively.
-Decreasing or increasing the **Y** value will move the seed **up** or **down**, respectively.

 + **Radius** controls the radius of the seed.
-This is taken in the **X** direction.

 #### Stage 1 Parameters

 These parameters control the growth and stop criteria of the first stage levelset.
 Stage 1 levelset is meant to arrive at a approximate solution to initialize stage 2.
-The result of the first stage is displayed in yellow.

 + **Blur** parameters control the image blur on the feature image and the advection image.
 If your image has a lot of noise, increasing these values can improve accuracy.
 Increased image blur will decrease precision, however.
 + **Kthr** is the equilibrium curvature value of the level set.
 A higher value will result in less curvature smoothing.